cn2021-final/final-proj/spec.md

 ### text message

-- listen for a string, and write to the chat history.
+- listen for a string, and write to the chat history of the two parties.
 For format, refer to *#chat history format*

 - listen for the next opreation